Criticism of Yahoo: Allegations of sexism against men

-Liberman stated that she was terminating [Ard] because she had not received a requested breakdown of [his] duties.
-[Ard] had already provided that very information as requested, however, and reminded Liberman that he had done so.
-Liberman's excuse for terminating [Ard] was a pretext.

 A second sexual discrimination lawsuit was filed separately by Gregory Anderson, who was fired in 2014, alleging the company's performance management system was arbitrary and unfair, making it the second sexism lawsuit Yahoo and Mayer faced in 2016.
+The lawsuit was dismissed with prejudice in 2018.

 Illegally accessing user accounts

 In October 2019, a former Yahoo engineer, Reyes Daniel Ruiz, pleaded guilty to federal charges of illegally accessing user accounts.
 Ruiz had hacked about 6,000 users' accounts, including those of his friends, co-workers and many young women, seeking sexual images and videos.